jschmittlin/Star-Wars/README.md

 # Star Wars

-Star Wars is a game project for the baccalaureate to make during the ISN class.
+Star Wars is a Python video game project for the baccalaureate make during the ISN class.
+The video game is a horizontally scrolling shooter inspire by Star Wars.

 ## Authors